SGpp/DisCoTec/paper.md

 # Acknowledgements

-We acknowledge contributions from Mario Heene, Christoph Kowitz, Alfredo Parra Hinojosa, Marcel Hurler, Johannes Rentrop, Keerthi Gaddameedi, Marvin Dostal, Christoph Niethammer, Philipp Offenhäuser, and support from HLRS, LRZ, JSC, and NHR@FAU, where we would like to highlight the long-standing support by Martin Bernreuther and Martin Ohlerich.
+We acknowledge contributions from Mario Heene, Christoph Kowitz, Alfredo Parra Hinojosa, Michael Obersteiner, Marcel Hurler, Johannes Rentrop, Keerthi Gaddameedi, Marvin Dostal, Marcel Breyer, Christoph Niethammer, Philipp Offenhäuser, and support from HLRS, LRZ, JSC, and NHR@FAU, where we would like to highlight the long-standing support by Martin Bernreuther and Martin Ohlerich.

 # References